-The Over the Counter Hearing Act of 2017 requires the FDA to create a category for certain hearing aids intended for use by adults over the age of 18 years with mild to moderate hearing loss.
-The device will be available over the counter without the supervision, prescription, or other order, involvement or intervention of a licensed person to customers through in-person transactions, by mail or online.
+In 2017, Congress enacted the Over-the-Counter Hearing Aid Act, requiring FDA to create a category for certain hearing aids intended for use by adults (18 and over) with mild to moderate hearing loss and available without the supervision, prescription, or other order, involvement, or intervention of a licensed hearing professional to customers through in-person transactions, by mail, or online.

 On August 17, 2022, the final OTC rule issued by the FDA was published in the Federal Register.
 The final rule establishes a category for over-the-counter hearing aids and updates requirements for prescription hearing aids.
 The effective date of the final rule was October 17, 2022, 60 days after publication in the Federal Register.
 The rule can be found here.